1 Hour / 1 CE

 • Security and risk management professionals

-• Social service and community program staff
+• Social service staff

 • Health care providers involved in violence risk assessment